Nom-nom-hub/flash-install/README.md

 - Inspired by the speed of [Bun](https://bun.sh/), the reliability of [Yarn](https://yarnpkg.com/), and the efficiency of [PNPM](https://pnpm.io/)
 - Thanks to all the open-source projects that made this possible
+- Special thanks to all our [sponsors](SPONSORS.md) who make this project sustainable